You’ll be ready for winter’s worst and head off pricey repairs with these simple preventative tasks.

 #9 Prune Plants – Late fall is the best time to prune plants and trees — when the summer growth cycle is over.
 Your goal is to keep limbs and branches at least 3 feet from your house so moisture won’t drip onto roofing and siding, and to prevent damage to your house exterior during high winds.
 For advice on pruning specific plants in your region, check with your state extension service.

 #10 Give Your Fireplace a Once-Over – To make sure your fireplace is safe, grab a flashlight and look up inside your fireplace flue to make sure the damper opens and closes properly.
 Open the damper and look up into the flue to make sure it’s free of birds’ nests, branches and leaves, or other obstructions.
 You should see daylight at the top of the chimney.
 Check the firebox for cracked or missing bricks and mortar.
 If you spot any damage, order a professional fireplace and chimney inspection.
 An inspection costs $79 to $500.
 You fireplace flue should be cleaned of creosote buildup every other year.
 A professional chimney sweep will charge $150 to $250 for the service.

-Give yourself peace of mind this winter by utilizing all these maintenance tips for a smooth season ahead.
+Give yourself peace of mind this winter by utilizing all these maintenance tips and also hiring the house cleaning dublin for a smooth season ahead.